geoffrosen/geoffrosen_com_wowchemy/content/publication/antegrade-first-experiences/index.md

 slides: ""
 ---

-Here, we looked at optimal antimicrobial prophylaxis selection for transurethral procedures throughout the United States using a survey of antibiograms by state.
+Here, we describe our technique for instillation of UGN-101 via nephrostomy along with early outcomes from our first eight patients treated using this method.